mentos-team/MentOS/README.md

 If you are a beginner in Operating-System developing, perhaps MentOS is the right operating system to start with.

+Parts of MentOS are inherited or inspired by a similar educational operating system called [DreamOs](https://github.com/dreamos82/DreamOs) written by Ivan Gualandri.

 ## 2. Prerequisites

 MentOS is compatible with the main **unix-based** operating systems.
 It has been